ADGEfficiency/energy-py-linear/readme.md

 ## Linear programming

-Linear programming is a technique that gurantees finding the global optimum for a well formulated linear system.
+Linear programming is a technique that guarantees finding the global optimum for a well formulated linear system.
 For further reading I recommend [Introduction to Linear Programming with Python and PuLP](http://benalexkeen.com/linear-programming-with-python-and-pulp/) - especially [Part 6](http://benalexkeen.com/linear-programming-with-python-and-pulp-part-6/) which covers how to formulate more complex conditional constraints.